How do I get computer keyboard drivers or layouts?

 Windows 8 and 10

-- Click the Start menu, type settings, and press Enter to open Windows Settings.
+- Click Start, type settings, and press Enter to open Windows Settings.

 - Click the Time & Language option.